dondodano/remisapp/README.md

+<h1 align="center">Research and Extension Management Information System</h1>
+<p align="center">This laravel system will help the REMIS Coordinator at Government state college in managing documents.</p>

 ## About REMIS

 REMIS - Research and Extension Management Information System used Laravel framework as its development framework.
 The system is use to manage Research and Extension documents in Southern Philippines Agri-business and Marine and Aquatic School of Technology, Malita Campus.
-The system also campable in managing campus documents such as:
+The system also campable in managing documents in Research and Extension such as:

 - Research.
 - Extension.